zhendrikse/science/mathematics/mandelbrot.md

 "outside" the Mandelbrot set.

 Whether a point is on the inside or outside, is associated with a mathematical concept called convergence (and divergence).
-For example, if you multiply a number again and again by itself, it runs away to infinity if your starting value is greater than one, i.e. it diverges, and it approaches zero if your starting value is less than one, i.e. it converges.
+For example, if you multiply a number by itself again and again, it runs away to infinity if your starting value is greater than one, i.e. it diverges, and it approaches zero if your starting value is less than one, i.e. it converges.
 And, of course, if you start with 1, it always remains one.

-So summarizing, the Mandelbrot set depicts which set of (two-dimensional) numbers diverge when multiplied by itself (the Mandelbrot set, or the inside), and which set of numbers converges when multiplied by itself (the outside).
+So summarizing, the Mandelbrot set depicts which set of (two-dimensional) numbers _converges_ when multiplied by itself (the Mandelbrot set, or the inside), and which set of numbers _diverges_ when multiplied by itself (the outside).

 A more thorough visual explanation is given in the video [The Mandelbrot Set Explained](https://www.youtube.com/watch?v=7MotVcGvFMg).